mac799l/drone-swarm-simulation/README.md

 ### Conclusion

 And there you have it!
-You now have a 3D simulated environment with an arbitrary number of drones, each with a simulated drone controller, Python scripts to control the drones, and video feeds for performing machine vision tasks.
-Next steps likely involve adding collision avoidance, more detailed Gazebo environments, and other drone decision-making capability -- hopefully I will have time to make another guide that covers some of these topics.
+You now have a simulated environment with an arbitrary number of drones, each with a simulated drone controller, Python scripts to control the drones, and video feeds for performing machine vision tasks.
+Next steps likely involve adding collision avoidance, more detailed Gazebo environments, and other drone decision-making capability -- many of which are planned additions to this guide, so look out for those!